mariosotil/river-framework/README.md

 ## Working on version 0.3

 This library is being redesigned in the version 0.3.
-The original plan of support Couchbase, MongoDB, Neo4J, etc. is still standing; but the library will be compiled for Java 8.
-I was so in love with IBM Notes, that the design was completely focused on it, so I lose sight of the other databases.
-That's why this new version will not support IBM Notes, at least at the beginning.
+The original plan of support Couchbase, MongoDB, CouchDB, and Neo4J is still standing; but support to IBM Notes will be stopped, at least at the beginning.
+I was so in love with IBM Notes, that the design was completely focused on it.
+I lose sight of the other NoSQL databases.

 To date (2018-04-15), the version 0.3 is still a Work In Progress.
 You can follow it in the branch [version-0.3.x](https://github.com/mariosotil/river-framework/tree/version-0.3.x)